dansmyers/IntroToCS/Labs/5-CYOA.md

 ### More Pirates

 What if there are three pirates: C, D, and E?
 What should C propose?

+- Think about D's goals.
+If C's proposal fails, D will then become the proposer and can take all 100 gold pieces, by the two pirates argument above.
+Therefore, D has no incentive to accept any offer of C's.
+It's more rational (and fun) to throw C overboard and then take all 100 pieces.

+- What about E's situation?
+If C's proposal fails, then D can take all 100 pieces for himself, so E should rationally support C. But how much gold is necessary to buy E's support?

 How about four pirates: B, C, D, and E?
 What does B propose?